Background pattern

 • diabetes

-Other medications and Gemfibrozilo STADA
+Other medications and Gemfibrozil STADA

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 • dabrafenib, a treatment for melanoma

-• loperamida, a treatment for diarrhea
+• loperamide, a treatment for diarrhea

 • montelukast, a treatment for asthma

-• pioglitazona, a treatment used for diabetes
+• pioglitazone, a treatment used for diabetes

-• colchicina for the treatment of gout
+• colchicine for the treatment of gout

 • paclitaxel, a treatment for cancer

-• enzalutamida, a treatment for prostate cancer
+• enzalutamide, a treatment for prostate cancer

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

 Breastfeeding

-It is not recommended to take gemfibrozilo during breastfeeding.
+Gemfibrozil is not recommended during breastfeeding.

-Driving and operating machinery
+Driving and using machines

-Gemfibrozilo STADA contains sodium
+Gemfibrozil STADA contains sodium

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-3. How to take Gemfibrozilo STADA
+3. How to take Gemfibrozil STADA

 Gemfibrozil should be taken orally.
-It is recommended to swallow the tablets with a glass of water, as they have an unpleasant taste if broken.
+It is recommended to swallow the tablets with a glass of water, as they have an unpleasant taste if broken

-Gemfibrozil intake with food and beverages
+Taking gemfibrozil with food and drinks

 This medication should be taken 30 minutes before meals.